U.S. Department of State Seal

 PASSPORT VALIDITY:

-6 months recommended, 3 months beyond your date of departure is required
+3 months validity beyond your date of departure.

 BLANK PASSPORT PAGES: